Marvin: an Innovative Omni-Directional Robotic Assistant for Domestic Environments: Vocal Human--Robot Interface

-The principal user's communication interface with the platform is represented by a vocal assistant.
-We build our vocal assistant system, called PIC4Speech, exploiting the combination of state-of-the-art Deep Neural Networks (DNN) models for speech-to-text translation and Natural Language Processing (NLP) taken from literature.
-The overall structure of the system is inspired by the most notable products Siri, Alexa, and Google Assistant.
+The principal user's communication interface with the platform is represented by an offline vocal assistant.
+We build our vocal assistant system, called PIC4Speech, exploiting the combination of state-of-the-art Deep Neural Networks (DNN) for speech-to-text translation and a simple rule-based model for Natural Language Processing (NLP) taken from literature with the aim of minimizing the computational cost of the pipeline and preserving a flexible interaction.
+The overall structure of the system is inspired by the most notable products: Siri, Alexa, and Google Assistant.
 It exploits a cascade of models that are progressively activated when the previous one is enabled.
-Figure \ref{fig:vocal_scheme} is presented an overview of the overall architecture of the PIC4Speech vocal assistant.
-The system aims at matching a vocal instruction expressed by the user to the corresponding required task, in order to successively start the correct control process by publishing a ROS message on the Actions topic.
+In Figure \ref{fig:vocal_scheme}, an overview of the overall architecture of the PIC4Speech vocal assistant is represented, showing the subsequent activation of each block.
+Although PIC4Speech is designed as an offline vocal assistant, its usage in this primitive version is mainly devoted to allowing the user to give commands to the robot vocally and not to hold a complete conversation.
+In particular, the system aims at matching a vocal instruction expressed by the user to the corresponding required task to successively start the correct control process by publishing a ROS message on the Actions topic.